JuergenGutsch/blog/_source/_posts/2017-03-31-unit-testing-with-dotnetcore.md

 ## Setup the system under test

-Out SUT is a pretty complex class, that helps us a lot to do some basic math operation.
+Our SUT is a pretty complex class, that helps us a lot to do some basic math operation.
 This class will be a part of a super awesome library:

 ~~~ csharp
 namespace SuperAwesomeLibrary